-In addition to the Mission and Philosophy of the Alabama Community College System's nursing programs, the SSCC Nursing Program also adheres to the following philosophy.
 The Philosophy of the SSCC Nursing Program is consistent with the mission, goals, and objectives of the Alabama Community College System.
 The program provides curricula to develop the knowledge, skills, and abilities necessary for entry-level employment in professional nursing.
-The nursing faculty endorses the following beliefs.
+The nursing faculty endorses the beliefs listed below.

 Maslow's Hierarchy of Needs is the foundation for the program of learning.
 According to Abraham Maslow, all individuals have similar needs arranged in a hierarchy with higher needs emerging as basic physiological needs are met.
-Individuals are unique biological, psychosocial, and spiritual beings who strive to meet holistic needs.
+Individuals are unique biological, psychosocial, and spiritual beings striving to meet holistic needs.
 Each individual has the right to make informed decisions about one's health in a technologically changing society.
 Society, a complex system that influences culture, values, and beliefs, provides direction and meaning to an individual's experiences throughout the lifespan.